 ‘Is a wedding guest list really necessary for a Nigerian wedding?
 Isn’t it okay to just fix a random number of people I want to invite?
 Why should you make a guest list and when is the best time to make it?
 What do I stand to lose or gain if I make a guest list?’
-Those are some of the questions I get asked by about-to-wed Nigerian couples when I tell them to first write a guest list before contracting out their wedding catering (food and drinks) or printing their wedding invitation cards, or even before renting the reception venue.
 In this post, I’ll answer all those questions and more – to help you decide whether to make a guest list or not.
 Swipe/ scroll down to read on.

-5 Reasons to Make a Wedding Guest List Early
+5 Reasons Why You Should Make a Wedding Guest List First

 It’s important to decide how many guests you want to invite and also write your guest list, early in the wedding planning process, and there are many benefits to doing so.
 Below are our 5 reasons why you need to make a guest list.

 The guest list will inform you how many invitation cards to order from the printer.
 When planning a wedding, creating a guest list is one of the first and most important things to do.
 You want to have a clear idea of how many invitation cards to print or order, and you also want to make a list of the people who you will address invitation cards to.
 In other words, you want to know how much to set aside as your wedding invitation cards budget.
 Besides, when you have a guest list, it’s possible to delegate other people to use the information on that list to write your wedding invites – so that you can get some rest or get busy on other wedding things to do in your wedding checklist.